-We see over 400,000 outpatients each year across a wide range of services.
+We see over 400,000 outpatients each year across a wide range of services and sites.

-In addition to the Royal Surrey County Hospital site in Guildford, we also hold clinics at Haslemere, Cranleigh, and Farnham Hospitals, as well as multiple other locations across Surrey and Hampshire.
+In addition to our Royal Surrey site in Guildford, we also hold clinics at Haslemere, Cranleigh, and Farnham Hospitals, as well as multiple other locations across Surrey and Hampshire.

-You may receive a reminder of a text to your mobile or a call from us up to seven days before to your appointment.
-If you want to opt out of this service please email us rsc-tr.OPDApptCentre@nhs.net or contact the Appointments Team on 01483 464 002 advising us that you wish to opt out.
+You may receive a text reminder to your mobile or a call from us up to seven days before to your appointment.

-Please give us as much notice as possible if you need to cancel or rearrange your appointment by contacting the Outpatient Appointment Centre.
+Please give us as much notice as possible if you need to cancel or rearrange your appointment (whether a remote or face to face appointment) by calling the number on your letter or given to you at the time of booking.

 National Telephone Appointments Line (TAL) Customer Services line